trunghng/trunghng.github.io/_posts/2022-05-19-planning-learning.markdown

 </figure>
 With this modification, eventually a new optimal path will be found by the Dyna-Q agent but this will takes hundreds more steps.

 In this case, we want the agent to explore in order to find changes in the environment, but not so much that performance is greatly degraded.
-To encourage the exploration, we give it an **exploration bonus**.
+To encourage the exploration, we give it an **exploration bonus**:
 - Keeps track for each state-action pair of how many time steps have elapsed since the pair was last tried in a real interaction with the environment.
 - An special **bonus reward** is added for transitions caused by state-action pairs related how long ago they were tried: the long unvisited, the more reward for visiting:
 \begin{equation}
 r+\kappa\sqrt{\tau},
 \end{equation}
 for a small (time weight) $\kappa$; where $r$ is the modeled reward for a transition; and the transition has not been tried in $\tau$ time steps.
 - The agent actually plans how to visit long unvisited state-action pairs.

 The following plot shows the performance comparison between Dyna-Q and Dyna-Q+ on this blocking task, with changing in the environment happens after 1000 steps.